ChristopherRaheb/bash-shortcuts/README.md

 cls : clears the log and lists files in active directory

-gitupload : adds, commits, and pushes listed files with listed note
+gitupload : adds, commits, and pushes listed file with listed note